open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 The receiver reads data continuously.
 Upon receiving the message `"exit"`, it closes.
 Otherwise, it prints whatever it receives to `stdout`.
-This detail about how to handle a mesage containing `"exit"` may be regarded as a [communication protocol](#further-than-ips-ports) established between the sender and the receiver.
+This detail about how to handle a message containing `"exit"` may be regarded as a [communication protocol](#further-than-ips-ports) established between the sender and the receiver.

 Now open 2 terminals (or use [tmux](https://tmuxcheatsheet.com/)).
 First run `receiver.py` in one terminal.